Plan Ahead Now To Avoid Unnecessary Wedding Day Stress

 Your Guest’s Dietary Requirements

 When you’re putting together your menu, don’t get carried away and provide options that only you like.
 Many of your guests will have specific dietary requirements, and what you think of as a dream dish could be a nightmare for them.
 So take the time to draw up a list of who can’t eat particular things, and plan for them.
 After all, you want everyone to be able to enjoy such a special meal together.
 Don’t forget to ask your venue or caterers about how they prepare food for people with intolerances and allergies either.

 A Supply Of ‘Thank You’ Notes

 Last but not least are your thank you cards.
 While you don’t need to have these in place for your big day, it’s a good idea to have some ready to be written as soon as you’re home from your honeymoon.
 It’s a really nice touch to have thank you cards that are just as special as your invitations, maybe following the same colour scheme.
-This will really make your guests feel appreciated, and will set you and your partner apart from many other couples who say thank you by text or email.
-It’s a good idea to have them at hand when you open your gifts – otherwise you may forget who has gifted you what!
+This will really make your guests feel appreciated and will set you and your partner apart from many other couples who say thank you by text or email.
+It’s a good idea to have them at hand when you open your gifts – otherwise, you may forget who has gifted you what!

 You’re All Set for The Big Day!

 Having everything prepared with plenty of time to spare will save you from lots of stress in the run up to your big day, and it will mean that you won’t have missed something vital.
 It can all get a bit much though.
 If you’re feeling overwhelmed, just sit back with a cuppa and visualise how perfect your big day is going to be.
 If you have your wedding here at Crondon Park, we’ll always be on hand to answer any questions you may have.
 Whether the problem is big or small, there’s nothing that’s not worth planning ahead for.
-After all, those special touches are what makes a good wedding great.
+After all, those special touches are what make a good wedding great.